Introduction to Master CSS

 Master CSS only injects the CSS required by the page, so the official documentation site is super tiny, about ~6 kB per page (brotli).

-One of the most unique, the progressive rendering works by pre-rendering the critical CSS based on the element's class names and deferring the loading of the runtime engine for any future dynamic class names.
+One of the most unique, the progressive rendering works by pre-rendering the critical CSS based on the element's class names and deferring the runtime engine for any future dynamic class names.

 <!DOCTYPE html><html lang="en"><head> … <!-- Generate only the critical CSS required for the page. --> <style id="master"> .block { display: block } </style> <script src="https://cdn.master.co/css-runtime@rc" defer></script></head><body> <h1 class="block">Hello World</h1></body></html>